torressantiago/ThirdEye/README.md

 # ThirdEye
-This project aims to be of assistance to blind peopke that want to stay autonomous in their day to day lives
+This project aims to be of assistance to blind people that want to stay autonomous in their day to day lives